ingo/ingo.github.io/_recipes/sugared_fruit.md

 ---
-title: Sugared Fruit
 category: Sauces
 description: This is a very old and incredibly easy method of preserving fruit.
 If you love preserves with fresh fruit flavor, but are not ready to commit to canning at home--try this, there's no cooking involved.
 The resulting spread can keep for several months in the fridge.
-image: sugared_blackberries.jpg
+image: sugared_fruit.jpg
 size: 3 cups
 time: 10 minutes
+title: Sugared Fruit
 ---
 ### Ingredients

 * `3 cups` fresh blackberries, sliced peaches, or other fruit